kaviara-14/Deploy-Netflix-Clone-CI-CD-on-AWS-EKS/README.md

 ---

 # Phase 5 - Grafana Dashboard
-Grafana complements Prometheus by providing a visualization platform to create interactive dashboards and analyze collected metrics, making it easier to monitor and troubleshoot systems.
+### Step 1 : Install Grafana
+Grafana allows you to visualize the metrics collected by Prometheus, providing insights into your system's performance and health.

 ```bash
 # Add the GPG key for Grafana
 wget -q -O - https://packages.grafana.com/gpg.key | sudo apt-key add -